How Market Intelligence Helps Brands Achieve Performance in E-Commerce

-Market intelligence in e-commerce enables confident strategic decisions about offers and positioning based on external market data.
+Market Intelligence in e-commerce enables confident strategic decisions about offers and positioning based on external market data.

-14 March, 2023 / Sebastian Klumpp
+27 January, 2026 / Sebastian Klumpp

 Selecting the right sales channels is a real challenge with an international orientation in omnichannel e-commerce and the high market dynamics.

-Market intelligence makes it possible to observe the market and the competition, to generate decisive insights and to derive strategic actions from them.
-In e-commerce, market intelligence means collecting, analyzing and interpreting information about the market, including competitors and industry trends, on the basis of product and price data from marketplaces, price comparison sites and online stores.
-The focus is on external market data, whereas business intelligence works primarily with internal company data.
-However, both analysis methods are similar in their objectives: they are intended to prepare strategic management decisions through the systematic collection and analysis of the market environment, enable precise market positioning and create a competitive advantage.
+The focus is on external market data, whereas business intelligence primarily works with internal company data.
+However, the two methods of analysis are similar in their objectives: both are intended to inform strategic management decisions through the systematic collection and analysis of the market environment, enabling precise market positioning and creating a competitive advantage.

 the competition.
 However, the actions that are derived from this for the company's own e-commerce business are decisive for success.